-The World Bank, which became convinced of the validity of Sen's critique of Bank analyses of poverty by 1990, defines the income or poverty gap as "the mean shortfall from the poverty line (counting the nonpoor as having zero shortfall), expressed as a percentage of the poverty line.
-This measure reflects the depth of poverty as well as its incidence."
-In 2000, Bangladesh's \$1/day headcount poverty rate was 36.0 percent, while its \$1/day poverty gap was 8.1 percent (World Bank 2003b, pp. 58-61).
-While 36 percent of Bangladesh's population was extremely poor, a transfer of 8.1 percent of GNP would bring the income of every extremely poor person exactly up to the \$1/day line.
-In China, while \$1/day poverty was 16.1 percent, the cost of bringing the income of these poor to the \$1/day line was only 3.7 percent (ibid., p.
-58).
-For LDCs generally, 19-percent \$1/day poverty (World Bank 2003a, pp. 30-31) could be reduced by a 1-percent transfer from LDC consumption or a one-half of one-percent transfer from world consumption.
+The World Bank, which became convinced of the validity of Sen's critique of Bank analyses of poverty by 1990, defines the income or poverty gap as 'the mean shortfall from the poverty line (counting the non-poor as having zero shortfall), expressed as a percentage of the poverty line.
+This measure reflects the depth of poverty as well as its incidence'.
+In 2000, Bangladesh's \$1/day headcount poverty rate was 36.0 per cent, while its \$1/day poverty gap was 8.1 per cent (World Bank 2003b: 58-61).
+While 36 per cent of Bangladesh's population was extremely poor, a transfer of 8.1 per cent of GNP would bring the income of every extremely poor person exactly up to the \$1/day line.
+In China, while \$1/day poverty was 16.1 per cent, the cost of bringing the income of these poor to the \$1/day line was only 3.7 per cent (Ibid.: 58).
+For LDCs generally, 19 per cent \$1/day poverty13 could be reduced by a 1 per cent transfer from LDC consumption or a one-half of one per cent transfer from world consumption.
 This assumes perfect non-distortionary targeting to the extreme poor without reducing mean consumption.
 Alas, we do not have perfect information to identify the poor nor do we know the effect of this transfer on the income of the nonpoor.
 Yet we have information on countries with extreme poverty and some information on the regions, classes, and communities of the extreme poor.